Cale-Torino/IOT_Projects/7. Diy_relay_4/README.md

 Relay board v1.0 made on strip board.

-GPIO- and Channel must be brought to GND for 5s to go into pairing mode.
+GPIO-0 and Channel must be brought to GND for 5s to go into pairing mode.

 First time I had to use Ewelink compatible mode for old firmware v1.1.0